ulthiel/JuLie.jl/docs/src/index.md

 ### Programming guidelines

-1. Have a look at the file src/partitions.jl to see how the stuff works and how I want code to look like.
+1. Have a look at the file ```src/partitions.jl``` to see how the stuff works and how I want code to look like.
-2. Check out the Julia [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
+2. Check out the Julia [Documentation](https://docs.julialang.org/en/v1/), especially the [Style Guide](https://docs.julialang.org/en/v1/manual/style-guide/) and the [Performance Guide](https://docs.julialang.org/en/v1/manual/performance-tips/).
 3. Everything has to be well-documented, algorithms and papers have to be properly referenced.
 4. If your implementation is not more efficient than those in other computer algebra systems then it's not good enough.
+(Don't take this too seriously, but at least try.)
-5. For every function you implement, there has to be a reasonable test in test/runtests.jl.
+5. For every function you implement, there has to be a reasonable test in ```test/runtests.jl```.
 You can run the complete unit test with ```Pkg.test("JuLie")```.
 6. For large number arithmetic we use [Nemo](https://github.com/Nemocas/Nemo.jl) (type fmpz with constructor ZZ for integers, type fmpq with constructor QQ for rationals, etc.).
 See the file ```src/enum_func.jl``` for examples.
 For more general rings (polynomial rings, laurent polynomial rings, etc.) we use [AbstractAlgebra](https://github.com/Nemocas/AbstractAlgebra.jl), see ```src/quantum_numbers.jl``` for examples.
 This is all part of the [OSCAR](https://oscar.computeralgebra.de) system.

 ## Contributors

-* Tom Schmit (TU Kaiserslautern)
+* Tom Schmit (TU Kaiserslautern, 2020–)